chris-dickson/Cloud5/README.md

 npm install
 ```

-Word Cloud Canvas uses gulp for building.
-To compile the project to `wordcloudcanvas.js` and `wordcloudcanvas.min.js` in the `dist/` directory:
+Cloud5 uses gulp for building.
+To compile the project to `cloud5.js` and `cloud5.min.js` in the `dist/` directory:
 ```bash
 gulp
 ```